johnnietse/pdf-chatbot/README.md

 ---
 # Important Notice: Local LLM Version Available
-If you want to test this chatbot but don't have an OpenAI or DeepSeek API key with available credit, I've created a special version that uses local LLMs instead of paid APIs:
+If you want to test this chatbot but don't have an OpenAI or DeepSeek API key with available credit, I have created a special version that uses local LLMs instead of paid APIs:

 👉 Check out the Local LLM Version Here: https://github.com/johnnietse/pdf-chatbot-local-LLM.git This alternative version: